oliviergimenez/fitODEswithOpenBUGS/README.md

     ##
     ## 2.12

-We would run the chains for (muuuuch) longer if we were to get final results.
-For now, these estimates will do for illustration purpose.
+We would run the chains for (muuuuch) longer if we were to get interpretable results.
+For illustration purpose, these estimates will do.

 The numerical summaries are: